-The Army Surgeon General established the Health Hazard Assessment Program in 1981 in response to continuing concern about the effects that operating military weapon systems have on the health of their users.
-The initial program efforts focused on staffing (13 people), establishing relationships with key organizations, and building credibility.
+The Army Surgeon General established the HHA Program in 1981 in response to continuing concern about the effects that operating military weapon systems have on the health of their users.
+The initial program efforts focused on staffing, establishing relationships with key organizations, and building credibility.

-In 1985, the Army established the Manpower and Personnel Integration Program (MANPRINT).
-It emphasizes the man-system integration that incorporates human considerations - including those relating to health hazards - in the design and development of materiel systems.
-The Health Hazard Assessment Program became an emphasis area, or domain, of MANPRINT.
-Although inclusion of the program as a domain in MANPRINT was a significant step forward, no additional resources were provided to meet the new requirements and increasing workload.
+In 1985, the Army established the Manpower and Personnel Integration Program (MANPRINT), now called Human Systems Integration (HSI).
+MANPRINT emphasized the human-system integration that incorporates human considerations, including those relating to health hazards, in the design and development of materiel systems.
+The HHA Program became an emphasis area, or domain, of MANPRINT.

 By 1994, the HHA Program supported multiple Program Executive Offices, Service schools, Training and Doctrine Command system managers, and program/product managers.
 Core program duties included providing technical advice on a case-by-case basis to combat and materiel developers, attending meetings to support developers, and preparing HHA reports for hundreds of systems in various stages of development.

 Today's HHA Program continues to perform its historical duties while consistently working to expand its capabilities and supported organizations.
 The primary objectives of the current HHA Program include the following:

 - Preserving and protecting the health of individual Soldiers

 - Reducing degradation of Soldier performance and enhancing system effectiveness

 - Removing health hazards from systems by design to eliminate the need for health hazard-based retrofits